JeffreyAsuncion/JeffreyAsuncion/README.md

 - 🔭 I’m currently working on ...
 AWS Certitifed Solution Architect Associate Exam
 - 🌱 I’m currently learning ...
 Korean, Cantonese, I love to learn languages
 - 👯 I’m looking to collaborate on ...
-ETL and ELT
+ML and AI pipelines
 - 🤔 I’m looking for help with ...
 C#, Java
 - 💬 Ask me about ...
-Linux
+Job Searching in 2023.
 - 📫 How to reach me: ... jeffrey.l.asuncion@gmail.com
 - 😄 Pronouns: ...
 He, Him
 - ⚡ Fun fact: ...
 I train in the Korean Sword Art of Haidong Gumdo / Hwa Rang Do